in the "docs" directory poetry install make

 Due to the duplication of the documentation for multiple protocol versions, the following extra guidelines should be observed.

 In principle, protocol-independent pages should only refer to the currently active protocol.
 Indeed, until newer protocols are adopted, there is no guarantee that their features will be part of Tezos someday.
+Note that there is a symbolic link called

 When modifying the pages of a given protocol version, you might have to also modify it for later versions.
 Otherwise, when newer protocols are adopted, your changes will vanish!
 In particular, when fixing a problem in the documentation of the current protocol (e.g. adding a term in the glossary), you might have to fix it also for the candidate protocol (if there is one under the voting procedure) and for the Alpha protocol under development (assuming that the features of the candidate protocol will be inherited by or proposed in another form in Alpha).